spacepy/spacepy/Doc/source/dep_versions.rst

        subminor releases (x.y.z for the same x.y).
 Where x.y.0 is supported, so is x.y.z for all z.
     #.
 All versions of all dependencies and all combinations thereof will
-       *not* necessarily be supported in continuous integration.
+       *not* necessarily be tested in continuous integration.

  #.
 No support will be provided for conflicting versions of
     dependencies.
 E.g. SciPy 1.4 requires NumPy 1.13.
 Although SpacePy